Virtual Harmonograph

 A harmonograph is a mechanical device that employs pendulums to create a picture called a harmonogram.
 I've replaced the mechanical device with a computer application so you can create them without having to build one. (read more...)

-If you would like to be notified when new versions are released please send me a request.
+If you would like to be notified when new versions are released follow me on Twitter: @JodyMGustafson.

 Virtual Harmonograph emulates a real-world harmonograph, except you can have any number of pendulums.
 Drawing a harmonogram on a flat 2-D surface you can have up to 4 pendulums.
 Two of them control the horizontal and vertical movement of the pen, and two of them control the movement of the drawing surface.
 With the virtual harmonograph you can see what would happen of you could have more than four if you'd like.